tody411/styleblit-matlab/README.md

 Due to the unoptimized code, main drawback is its performance (it takes about 5 sec to process a single target image).

-Quality might be also improved by multi-scale StyleBilt approach taken in the original work.
+Quality might be also improved by multi-scale StyleBlit approach taken in the original work.
 I consider to extend the current single-scale clustering using a hierarchical manner.

 ## License